Avaiga/taipy-getting-started/step_03/ReadMe.md

 - [**Tasks**](https://docs.taipy.io/en/latest/manuals/core/concepts/task/): are the translation of functions in Taipy.

-- [**Pipelines**](https://docs.taipy.io/en/latest/manuals/core/concepts/pipeline/): are a list of tasks executed with intelligent scheduling created automatically by Taipy.
-They usually represent a sequence of Tasks/functions corresponding to different algorithms like a simple baseline Algorithm or a more sophisticated Machine-Learning pipeline.

 - [**Scenarios**](https://docs.taipy.io/en/latest/manuals/core/concepts/scenario/): End-Users very often require modifying various parameters to reflect different business situations.
 Taipy Scenarios will provide the framework to